akshay2000/Pychkari/README.md

 This example should get us started!

-    # Class definitions for referance
+    # Class definitions for reference

     class A:
         def __init__(self,